billfienberg/zip3/README.md

 ## High Level Design

-This package exports a dictionary where the keys are the three-digit zip codes, and the values are objects containing `id` (the three-digit zip), `city`, and `state` (if available).
+This package exports a dictionary where the keys are the three-digit zip code prefixes, and the values are objects containing `id` (the three-digit zip), `city`, and `state` (if available).

 For example: